Golofa imperialis

-Golofa imperialis is a species of rhinoceros beetles belonging to the family Scarabaeidae.
+Golofa imperialis is a species of rhinoceros beetle belonging to the family Scarabaeidae.

 Description

 Golofa imperialis can reach a length of about 45 mm.
 Protarsus is equal to or larger than protibia.
 Male pronotum has a long prothoracic horn with a triangular tip.
 The head show a thin horn.
 The underside of the body is covered in golden hair.
 The front legs are longer than the others.

 Distribution

 This species is present in Mexico and Central America.